Designated Safeguarding Lead:

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

-The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the academy has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Mr Aaron Wanford or your child’s class teacher: the Policy can be found on our policies page, Safeguarding and Child Protection.pdf (920KB)
+The procedures, which we follow, have been laid down by the Buckinghamshire Safeguarding Children Partnership, and the academy has adopted a Safeguarding and Child Protection Policy in line with this for the safety of all.
+If you want to know more about our procedures, please speak to the one of the safeguarding leaders.
+The Safeguarding and Child Protection Policy can be found on our policies page, as well as below.